-6. Implications Implications Relevant to proposals Y/N Details and proposed measures to address Legal/Governance Regulation 16 of The Non-Domestic Rating (Consequential and Other Amendments etc.) (England) Regulations 2023, revokes the Non-Domestic Rating (Discretionary Relief) Regulations 1989 to remove constraints on the powers for local authorities in England to award discretionary relief.
-The 2024/25 Retail, Hospitality and Leisure Scheme will be administered through discretionary relief powers, introduced by the Localism Act 2011, which amended section 47 of the Local Government Finance Act 1988.
-Financial Discretionary Relief implications to include reference to value for money The rates retention scheme requires the cost of Discretionary Relief to be split in percentage shares as follows: Central government - 50%.
-West Devon Borough Council - 40%.
+6. Implications 6.
+Implications

+Implications Relevant Details and proposed measures to address

+to

+proposals

+Y/N

+Legal/Governance Regulation 16 of The Non-Domestic Rating

+(Consequential and Other Amendments etc.)

+(England) Regulations 2023, revokes the Non-

+Domestic Rating (Discretionary Relief) Regulations

+1989 to remove constraints on the powers for local

+authorities in England to award discretionary relief.

+The 2024/25 Retail, Hospitality and Leisure

+Scheme will be administered through discretionary

+relief powers, introduced by the Localism Act 2011,

+which amended section 47 of the Local Government

+Finance Act 1988.

+Financial Discretionary Relief

+implications to include reference The votes vetentian scheme requires the cost of

+to value for The rates retention scheme requires the cost of Discretionary Relief to be split in percentage shares

+money as follows:

+inoncy us follows.

+Central government - 50%.

+South Hams District Council - 40%.

 Devon County Council - 9%.

-Devon and Somerset Fire and Rescue - 1%.
-Retail, Hospitality and Leisure Scheme The Council will be fully compensated for the cost of granting this relief via a section 31 grant from Government.
-We will also receive New Burdens funding for the software, staffing and administration costs associated with delivering the scheme.
-Corporate Debt Policy By having a clear, fair and transparent approach to debt collection we will avoid uncertainty and challenge which may have a detrimental effect on collection rates.
-Having a clear policy will help llection rates, reduce the level of debt he Council and minimise the level of ble debt.
-Risk Failure to h collection w complaints individual d defined poli ave a clearly defined policy for debt rill leave the Council vulnerable to about the process and the impact on ebtors.
-It is important to have a clearly cy to protect both staff and debtors. early and in may also miss opportunities to act accordance with published procedures impact on the success in recovering I. Supporting Corporate Strategy Consultation & As the discr retionary relief policies are due to a Engagement legislative or central Government change, no Strategy n is required.
-Climate Change - There is no direct carbon/biodiversity impact arising Carbon / recommendations, however we are Biodiversity committed to implementing and encouraging all Impact council taxpayers to sign up for e-billing once live.
-Comprehensive Impact Assessment Implications Equality and Diversity d characteristics.
-Safeguarding related to t Debt Policy we will be a with debt. no safeguarding implications directly this policy, however having a Corporate which considers individual circumstances able to actively support people struggling Community ent of council tax and non-domestic Safety, Crime • ole traders and partnerships only) may and Disorder esult to committal to prison.
-Health, Safety dvice, support and signposting to those and Wellbeing wellbeing. vith debt will promote health, safety and Other None. implications
+Devon and Somerset Fire Authority - 1%.

+Retail, Hospitality and Leisure Scheme

+The Council will be fully compensated for the cost of

+granting this relief via a section 31 grant from

+Government.
+We will also receive New Burdens

+funding for the software, staffing and administration

+costs associated with delivering the scheme.

+Corporate Debt Policy

+By having a clear, fair and transparent approach to debt collection we will avoid uncertainty and challenge which may have a detrimental effect on collection rates.
+Having a clear policy will help improve collection rates, reduce the level of debt owed to the Council and minimise the level of unrecoverable debt.
+Risk Failure to have a clearly defined policy for debt collection will leave the Council vulnerable to complaints about the process and the impact on individual debtors.
+It is important to have a clearly defined policy to protect both staff and debtors.
+The Council may also miss opportunities to act early and in accordance with published procedures which may impact on the success in recovering debts owed.
+Supporting Corporate Strategy Economy and jobs.
+Good quality core services.
+Consultation & Engagement Strategy As the discretionary relief policies are due to a legislative or central Government change, no consultation is required.
+Climate Change - Carbon / Biodiversity Impact There is no direct carbon/biodiversity impact arising from the recommendations, however we are committed to implementing and encouraging all council taxpayers to sign up for e-billing once live.
+Comprehensive Impact Assessment Implications Equality and Diversity These polices have a positive or neutral impact on all protected characteristics.
+Safeguarding There are no safeguarding implications directly related to this policy, however having a Corporate Debt Policy which considers individual circumstances we will be able to actively support people struggling with debt.
+Community Safety, Crime and Disorder Non-payment of council tax and non-domestic rates (for sole traders and partnerships only) may ultimately result to committal to prison.
+Health, Safety and Wellbeing Providing advice, support and signposting to those struggling with debt will promote health, safety and wellbeing.
+Other implications None.